Giuliani says Trump reimbursed Cohen for Stormy Daniels payment

 In January, the group Common Cause sent letters to Deputy Attorney General Rod Rosenstein and the Federal Election Commission asking them to investigate the Daniels payment, calling it an illegal in-kind campaign contribution.

-Daniels' lawyer Michael Avenatti said he was "stunned" by Giulani's claim that Trump knew about the payment.
+Daniels' lawyer Michael Avenatti said he was "stunned" by Giuliani's claim that Trump knew about the payment.
 "I am stunned and speechless.
 If this is accurate, the American people have been lied to and deceived for months.
 And justice must be served," Avenatti said.

+Common Cause's Paul S. Ryan said Giuliani's comments could expose Trump to possible criminal prosecution, along with Cohen.
+Ryan said if Trump reimbursed Cohen that would mean Trump knew about the payment, which would make Trump vulnerable.

+Ryan said despite whether Cohen was paid back, Trump's lawyer could have violated campaign contribution law, because Ryan said it appears Cohen made an illegally large in-kind contribution to the Trump campaign.

 In the same interview, Giuliani also called ex-FBI Director James Comey a "disgraceful liar," and said he thinks Comey should be prosecuted.